 SoI spent my weekend pulling up the carpet and pad, scraping the floor a bit, and removing the perimeter carpet tack strips.
 I can’t help but think that the guys putting in the tack strips got paid based on the number of nails they used to attach the strips to my floor.

 This house – my 6th since I’ve been married – was actually designed by an architect, but I only know this because I have a copy of the original drawings.
 The house has been victimized by terrible design decisions and even poorer construction execution over the years, and you can see for yourself that the current design motif is still entrenched in the 1980’s.

 Yes, that square recessed light fixture is not aligned with the fireplace, you aren’t seeing things.
-Would you also like to know that the trim ring on those fixtures is brass?
-That have been poorly painted over with flat white ceiling paint?
+Would you also like to know that the trim ring on those fixtures is brass? … That has been poorly painted over with flat white ceiling paint?

 This is a large room – around 420 square feet.

 There is another great thing about this room – the light.
-We get really wonderful light during the day because of the large exposed windows, which make up the majority of the walls, face East and South, and we do not get direct sunlight into this room.
+We get really wonderful light during the day because of the large exposed windows, which make up the majority of the walls face East and we do not get direct sunlight into this room.

 I went back through my old pictures and I could only find one that still showed the carpeting.
 I suppose it wasn’t that old, I pulled the carpet up to check on the quality of the slab work underneath to initially find out if I could grind the slab.